-This report on Wheaton College’s endowment covers the 2022 fiscal year, ending on June 30, 2022.
-The endowment ended the year at $241.5 million and included $22 million of negative investment returns plus $8 million in new gifts.
-Despite a reduction of roughly $25 million in market value during the 2022 fiscal year, driven by the downturn in global markets, our total investment returns continue to compare favorably to relevant indices.
+This report on Wheaton College’s endowment covers the 2023 fiscal year, ending on June 30, 2023.
+The endowment ended the year at $256.2 million and included $19.3 million of investment returns plus $9.4 million in new gifts.
+This growth—resulting from expert, prudent, long-term investment management and stewardship, along with generous contributions from the college community—enabled the total spending distribution of $13.9 million in support of the college’s operating budget.

 The college’s endowment is critically important to Wheaton’s future and helps sustain educational excellence.
-It ensures that a Wheaton education remains accessible to students, supports faculty teaching and scholarship, provides the flexibility to make strategic investments that enhance educational programs, and strengthens the institution for the future.
+It ensures that a Wheaton education remains accessible to students, supports faculty teaching and scholarship, enables experiential opportunities such as internships for students, provides the flexibility to make strategic investments that enhance educational programs, and strengthens the institution for the future.